 HUD offers three HECM programs:

 - Traditional: The traditional option is a reverse mortgage based on the home's equity and the borrower's age, with the value capped at $636,150 (set each year).
-Consumers can get FHA-backed reverse mortgages with either fixed or adjustable rates.
+Consumers can get a HUD reverse mortgage with either fixed or adjustable rates.

 - Purchase: The HECM for Purchase program aims to assist consumers that are 62 and over to buy another property and get a reverse mortgage in the same transaction.
-The program rolls the dual closing costs for the purchase and reverse mortgage into a single charge.
+The program rolls the dual closing costs into a single charge.

 - Origination fee

 - Closing costs (title insurance, appraisal, and inspection fees)

 To qualify for an HECM for Purchase, borrowers 62 years or over must be able to cover the down payment on the new residence through the home's equity and/or available cash.
 LendingTree's Reverse Mortgage Calculator can estimate how much money the property owner can receive to use toward the purchase of a new home.
 Any difference between the new home price and the proceeds of the loan must be paid by the borrower's cash reserves, assets, or the sale of the home.

 A wide range of residences qualify for the purchase program, including:

 - 2- to 4-unit homes (one unit occupied by the borrower)

 - Manufactured homes with FHA-approval

 Properties that are NOT eligible to buy under the HECM for Purchase Program are: